jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.rst

 .. code-block:: yaml

-   auth:
+   hub:
-     type: github
+     config:
-     github:
+       GitHubOAuthenticator:
-       # ...
+         allowed_organizations:
-       orgWhitelist:
+           - my-github-organization
-         - "SomeOrgName"
+       OAuthenticator:
-     scopes:
+         scope:
-       - "read:user"
+           - read:user

-``auth.scopes`` can take other values as described in the `GitHub Oauth scopes documentation
+``scope`` can take other values as described in the `GitHub OAuth scopes documentation
 <https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/>`_
 but we recommend ``read:user`` as this requires no additional configuration by